Nobunari Oda: Personal life

 Oda introduces himself as a direct descendant of Oda Nobunaga, a daimyō during Japan's Sengoku period who conquered most of Japan.

 In April 2010, Oda married his longtime girlfriend, Mayu, and their son, Shintaro, was born on October 1, 2010.
 Originally scheduled for April 23, 2011, the wedding was postponed due to the rescheduling of the World Championships.
 Their second son was born on January 5, 2013.
 A third son was born in early autumn of 2016, and a daughter on October 22, 2019.

-Oda has expressed interest in becoming a school teacher following the end of his skating career.

 Career

 Oda trained in Osaka, Japan with Noriko Oda and in Barrie, Ontario with Lee Barkell.
 He trained in Canada three or four times a year for 1½ months at a time, at the Mariposa School of Skating.
 He also formerly trained in Hackensack, New Jersey under coach Nikolai Morozov.
 Oda is known for his jumps and his smooth flow across the ice with deep knee bend.